pageinsec/thp3/links.md

-### Links from the book and working through it that I want to have handy.
-Please add brief description when adding.
+### Links from the book and working through it that I want to have handy (not a comprehensive list).
+### Please add name or brief description of tool or whatever it is when adding.
 ### No obfuscated (bit.ly, etc.) links please.

 THP3 Updates page: https://github.com/cheetz/THP3_Updates